fancyboynet/fis3-hei-demo/components/jquery/README.md

 Essential Git
 -------------

-As the source code is handled by the Git version control system, it's useful to know some features used.
+As the source code is handled by the version control system Git, it's useful to know some features used.

-### Cleaning ###
+### cleaning ###

-If you want to purge your working directory back to the status of upstream, the following commands can be used (remember everything you've worked on is gone after these):
+If you want to purge your working directory back to the status of upstream, following commands can be used (remember everything you've worked on is gone after these):

 ```bash
 git reset --hard upstream/master
 git clean -fdx
 ```

-### Rebasing ###
+### rebasing ###

-For feature/topic branches, you should always use the `--rebase` flag to `git pull`, or if you are usually handling many temporary "to be in a github pull request" branches, run the following to automate this:
+For feature/topic branches, you should always use the `--rebase` flag to `git pull`, or if you are usually handling many temporary "to be in a github pull request" branches, run following to automate this:

 ```bash
 git config branch.autosetuprebase local
 ```
 (see `man git-config` for more information)

-### Handling merge conflicts ###
+### handling merge conflicts ###

 If you're getting merge conflicts when merging, instead of editing the conflicted files manually, you can use the feature `git mergetool`.
 Even though the default tool `xxdiff` looks awful/old, it's rather useful.

-The following are some commands that can be used there:
+Following are some commands that can be used there:

 * `Ctrl + Alt + M` - automerge as much as possible
 * `b` - jump to next merge conflict